arshnoork-101/MediaCore/README.md

 # 🎬 MediaCore

 ## 📰 Overview
-**MediaCore** is a C++ application that manages a catalog of media — Books, Movies, and TV Shows — by reading structured data from CSV files.
-It uses object-oriented principles like inheritance and polymorphism to dynamically handle various media types and display them in customizable formats.
+**MediaCore** is a C++ terminal-based application that manages a catalog of media — Books, Movies, and TV Shows — by reading structured data from CSV files.
+It uses object-oriented principles like inheritance and polymorphism to dynamically handle various media types and display them in customizable formats via a command-line interface (CLI).

 ## 🎯 Objective
 To design a flexible, modular system that: